 - 2. Landscape Plan.
 All plats and plans for single-family detached (SFD) and/or SFA duplex dwelling units for property that is zoned for densities of less than 10 dwelling units per acre must include a landscape plan that provides for the planting or replacement of trees on the site to the extent that, at maturity of 20 years, minimum tree canopies will be provided as follows: - a.
 Street trees are required pursuant to Section 7.04.02.E.; - b.
 Every platted lot must have a minimum tree canopy coverage of 2.5%, or 3,000 square feet, whichever is less, calculated at 20 years maturity: - 1.
 Such trees are counted toward the minimum tree canopy requirements in (a) and (b) above; and - 2.
 Lots for which no permits for new structures will be sought and the residual parcel are exempt from this requirement; and - c.
 If the site has a tree canopy coverage of less than 20% prior to development, the landscape plan must provide for the preservation or planting and replacement of an equivalent percentage of tree canopy coverage as existed prior to development, calculated at 20 years maturity; and - d.
-If the site has a tree canopy coverage of 20% or more prior to development, the landscape plan must provide for the preservation, or planting and replacement of trees on site resulting in a tree canopy of at least 20%, calculated at 20 years maturity. - C. Tree Canopy Coverage Exclusion Areas.
-To determine tree canopy coverage requirements, the following areas are excluded from calculating the area of a site: - 1.
-Properties reserved or dedicated for future street construction or other public improvements and utilities; - 2.
+If the site has a tree canopy coverage of 20% or more prior to development, the landscape plan must provide for the preservation, or planting and replacement of trees on site resulting in a tree canopy of at least 20%, calculated at 20 years maturity. - 3.
+On Site.
+For purposes of Section 7.03, "on site" means on individual sites subject to a Site Plan or Construction Plans and Profiles.
+On site requirements may be modified to be provided on a project-wide basis in accordance with Section 10.10.04.C. - C. Tree Canopy Coverage Exclusion Areas.
+To determine tree canopy coverage requirements, the following areas are excluded from calculating the area of a site:

+- 1. Properties reserved or dedicated for future street construction or other public improvements and utilities; - 2.
 Water bodies and unwooded wetlands; - 3.
 Properties reserved or dedicated for school sites, playing fields, and other non-wooded recreation areas; and - 4.
 Portions of a site that contain existing structures that are not the subject of a pending application - D. Tree Cover Credit.
 Tree cover credit in consideration of the preservation of existing tree cover or for preservation of trees of outstanding age, size, or physical characteristics may be permitted in conformance with FSM process for determining existing cover or trees for preservation and tree cover credit. - E. Deviations.
 The Zoning Administrator may approve a deviation to the requirements in Section 7.03 upon a determination, pursuant to Section 10.02, that such deviation is: - 1.
 To allow for the reasonable development of farmland or other areas devoid of healthy or suitable woody materials; - 2.
 For the preservation of wetlands; or - 3.
 When the strict application of the requirements would result in unnecessary or otherwise unreasonable hardship to the developer.